-He was principal flute of the Showbiz Pops Orchestra, Cygnus Orchestra of London and has performed as a member of L'Anima di Musica and the Perspectives Ensemble, covering an enormous range of repertoire from Hollywood to Schoenberg.
+He has performed as a member of the Philharmonia Orchestra, and was principal flute of the Showbiz Pops Orchestra, Cygnus Orchestra of London as well as a member of L'Anima di Musica and the Perspectives Ensemble.
 He is also currently flautist with the London Military Band.

 Over the last twenty years he has appeared in numerous recitals, with repertoire ranging from the classic works to contemporary pieces.
 He also appears on many recordings both with his own band and as a guest performer, and has given live radio and TV broadcasts.
 In December 2016 he gave a series of recitals in the USA, and has recently been invited to perform for both the British Flute Society and the Norwegian Flute Festival.
 In November 2017 he appeared in recital with Tom Ottar Andreassen, principal flute of the Oslo Philharmonic.

 February 2018 saw the release of his debut solo album of English works for flute together with the pianist Oliver Davies, on the MPR British Chamber Music Series (more information can be found on the CD tab above).
-In April 2018 he will be making his solo recital debut in Oslo with Oliver Davies, and travels to the USA in May 2018 for a week of recitals, solo performances with both orchestra and symphonic wind bands and masterclasses.
+In April 2018 he gave his solo recital debut in Oslo with Oliver Davies, and travelled to the USA in May 2018 for a week of recitals, solo performances with both orchestra and symphonic wind bands and masterclasses.